Recommendations for designing and creating a monitoring system

 • Connect your canvas apps to Application Insights.
 You can use these analytics to diagnose issues and understand what users do with your apps.
 You can collect information to help you drive better business decisions and improve the quality of your apps.

 • Configure Power Automate telemetry to flow into Application Insights.
-For example, to monitor cloud flow executions and create alerts for cloud-flow run failures.
+For example, you can monitor cloud flow executions and create alerts for cloud-flow run failures.

 Power Platform resources log activities in the Microsoft Purview compliance portal.
 Most events are available within 24 hours of the activity.
 Don't use this information for real-time monitoring.
 For more information about logging activities in Power Platform, see:

-Your Power Platform workload may include Azure resources.
-To learn more about monitoring recommendations for Azure resources, see Recommendations for designing and creating a monitoring system.
+Your Power Platform workload might include Azure resources.
+Learn more in Recommendations for designing and creating a monitoring system.

 The Power Platform CoE Starter Kit is a reference implementation containing a collection of components and tools designed to help you get started with developing a strategy for adopting and supporting Power Platform.
-Included with the CoE Starter Kit is a rich set of dashboards to help you gain further insights into your adoption and usage of Power Platform.
+Included with the CoE Starter Kit is a rich set of dashboards.
+Learn more in Gain deep insights into your Microsoft Power Platform adoption with the CoE Power BI dashboard.

 The Power Platform Automation Kit is set of tools that accelerates the use and support of Power Automate for desktop for automation projects.
 The kit provides tools that help you manage automation projects and monitor them to estimate money saved and return on investment (ROI).
-Part of the Automation Kit is the Control Center, which complements the existing Monitor desktop flow runs.
+Part of the Automation Kit is the control center, which complements the Monitor desktop flow runs feature.
 The key focus of the control center is an orchestrator view for support analysts and organizations to monitor, take action, and alert when necessary.